-On December 1, 2009, TCL announced its plan to return surplus capital of approximately \$\$130.6 million to shareholders by way of the Capital Reduction Exercise.
-Concurrently with the Capital Reduction Exercise, Venture Delta and Grace Star intend to appoint a broker to sell 550,000,000 shares out of their 898,990,352 shares in TCL at a price of \$\$0.03 per share on an ex-distribution basis ("Placement").
-As of December 1, 2009, from the date that an associate is classified as held for sale, the Group ceased to apply the equity method and the investment in TCL is measured at the lower of the carrying amount and fair value less cost to sell and classified as held-for-sale.
+On December 1, 2009, TCL announced its plan to return surplus capital of approximately S\$130.6 million to shareholders by way of the Capital Reduction Exercise.
+Concurrently with the Capital Reduction Exercise, Venture Delta and Grace Star intend to appoint a broker to sell 550,000,000 shares out of their 898,990,352 shares in TCL at a price of S\$0.03 per share on an ex-distribution basis ("Placement").
+As of December 1, 2009, from the date that an associate is classified as disposal group held for sale, the Group ceased to apply the equity method and the investment in TCL is measured at the lower of the carrying amount and fair value less cost to sell and classified as held for sale.

 On July 7, 2010, TCL made payment of cash distribution to shareholders pursuant to the Capital Reduction Exercise.
 Subsequent to the cash distribution, the Company began to sell its shares in TCL in the market.
 As of December 31, 2010, 580,253,000 shares in TCL had been disposed of and the Company's shareholding interest in TCL had reduced from 34.4% to 12.2%.
 In line with the decrease of the Company's shareholding interest in TCL, the Company's representation in the board of directors of TCL also reduced to one out of eight directors on the board of TCL.
 As of December 31, 2010, the Company did not exercise significant influence over the operating and financial policies of TCL.
 The Company's investment in TCL was classified as held for trading as they were held for the purpose of selling in the near term.
-The Company's investment in TCL was measured at fair value with changes in fair value recognised in other income in the income statement.
+The Company's investment in TCL was measured at fair value with changes in fair value recognized in other operating income/expenses in the income statement.

-As of December 31, 2011, the Company's shareholding interest in TCL remained at 12.2%.
-The Company's investment in TCL was classified as held for trading, and was measured at fair value with changes in fair value recognised in other income in the income statement.
+As of December 31, 2012, the Company's shareholding interest in TCL remained at 12.2%.
+The Company's investment in TCL was classified as held for trading, and was measured at fair value with changes in fair value recognized in other operating income/expenses in the income statement.

-Corporate information (cont'd)
+1. Corporate information (cont'd)